aaron-jack-manning/ocaml-standard-library/README.md

 ## Exposure of Functions from Standard Library

 With respect to the exposed parts of the standard library, these are all handled in the `FromStdlib` module, which redefines some definitions directly from the standard library so that this file can be safely included separately, exposing only the desired functions.
-As such, it is recommended that this file is opened in the code that uses this library, while others are not, and referenced from the module level instead (with one additional exception of `Types`, mentioned in the following section).
+As such, it is recommended that this file is opened in the code that uses this library, while others are not, and referenced from the module level instead (with one additional exception of `Exposed`, mentioned in the following section).

 All files are compiled with `-nopervasives` except `FromStdlib` (to avoid the headaches in exposing functions like `printf` which have many dependencies).
 Linking is also done without `-nopervasives` so that `fromStdlib.cmx` can find the corresponding functions.
 Hence any new files added to the project are recommended to be compiled separately with `nopervasives` and then linked via the `.cmx` file.

-## Type Declarations
+## Type Declarations and General Functions

-In order to prevent duplicate definitions of common types like collections, but still allow things like list literals to work, and to prevent the need of a type annotation at the module level, a `Types` module is provided to be opened in code files which exposes types like `'a queue` and other collections.
+In order to prevent duplicate definitions of common types like collections, but still allow things like list literals to work, and to prevent the need of a type annotation at the module level, a `Exposed` module is provided to be opened in code files which exposes types like `'a queue` and other collections. `Exposed` also includes generic operators that should be opened file wide, such as function composition (`>>`).

 ## Build Process